nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24_network.RF24Network.multicast_relay

-    Duplicate frames are filtered out, so multiple forwarding nodes at the same level should not interfere.
-Forwarded payloads will also be received.
+    Forwarded frames will also be enqueued on the forwarding node as a received frame.

 multicast_level
 ---------------